einargs/haskell-webgl/NOTES.md

 What I should also read up on is the signals proposal -- that will have example code and a very well thought out proposition of all the pieces you need for fine grained reactivity.

+## Checkout SolidJS docs for more reactive thoughts
+They have some cool ideas like an `onCleanup` function that runs when the reactive scope is done.
+Great for stuff like clearing an interval.
+Leptos has this too.

+## Synchronous Reactive Programming
+Leptos says that it comes from a Synchronous Reactive Programming tradition.

+There's a post (here)[https://ryansolid.medium.com/synchronous-reactive-programming-is-similar-to-digital-circuit-design-7322fd801c91] that says SolidJS kind of moved away from this?

 ## Haskell design
 We will store various things in flat maps that will own them and allow